RMITLibrary/easy_cite/markdown/chicagob.md

 - For articles consulted online, include a URL or the name of the database in the reference list entry.
 Many journal articles list a DOI (Digital Object Identifier).
 A DOI forms a permanent URL that begins https<nolink>://doi.org/.
 This URL is preferable to the URL that appears in your browser’s address bar.

+- For authors whose names follow cultural conventions where the family name appears first (common in many Asian and other traditions), keep the original order in your bibliography without reversing it.

 - If the article/ebook/online source can only be accessed with an account login, provide the web address of the publisher's homepage or provide the database name.

 - If there are four or more authors, you may list up to ten in the reference list.
 For more than ten authors, list the first seven in the reference list, followed by et al. See further advice on multiple authors in the Multiple Author section of this guide.